cs4rl/guide/index.md

 1. Author and editor profiles.
 ORCID ORCID iD: followed by 16 digit number and not URL as commonly used.
 No full stop or comma after ORCID iD or e-mail as to not interfere with both.
 Link to both and make links active in Gdoc.
 See example: Section editor Jitka Stilund Hansen, DTU Library, Technical University of Denmark, ORCID iD: [0000-0002-5888-1221](https://orcid.org/0000-0002-5888-1221) e-mail: jstha@dtu.dk

-1. Refer to sections numbers with a #.
-So Section #1 or Section #2.
+1. Refer to sections numbers as Section #1 or Section #2.

 ### Template Guides